-Our method of experimentation comes from experimentation by BBC broadcasting physics journalist Steve Mould.
+Our method of experimentation comes from experimentation by BBC broadcasting physics journalist Steve Mould (Mould Effect - Biggins JS,Warner M. 2014), Finding Curiousity).
 His presentation of experimentation and documentation done by Brian Mackenwells will be used to observe real-time soundwave data of our vortex formations.